Marcus-Groth/PalatePilot/README.md

 ## Known issues 🐛

 -  The installation guide for setting up and using the application is currently unavailable.
--  viewing the cart feature has not been implemented yet
+-  Viewing the cart feature has not been implemented yet.